g-vega-cl/ReactRailsResume/README.md

 ## For deployment.
 1. Created main.yml (Not sure if it matters.
 But It's a start for github actions)
   - Note, in Gemfile, passed 'sqlite3' to only be used in :development, :test.
 And added postgres, so heroku uses postgres in deploy.
 (Then do bundle install)
-    - Magic of rails bby.
+    - Magic of rails!
 It works with any db!
-2. Went to heroku and literally did connect to github -> Automatic deployment, now it deploys every time something is pused to main.
+2. Went to heroku and connected to github -> Automatic deployment, now it deploys every time something is pused to main.
 (CD!)
-3. Shoud now create a CI flow to test things before I push to main
+3. Create a CI flow to test before I push to main.
 4. remember to do:
    heroku run rake db:migrate -a rails-react-resume heroku run rake db:seed -a rails-react-resume